Skip to main content

 DHS was pleased with the approach and the results.
 Governor Asa Hutchinson was too.
 He expressed his confidence in Optum to DHS and to an Optum assessor whom he ran into as she was having lunch in a small town.
 He complimented her on the company’s performance.

-“We’ve also had positive response from providers, social workers, and beneficiaries and their families,” says Jennifer.
+“We’ve also had positive response from providers, social workers and beneficiaries and their families,” says Petersen.
 “They see the assessment approach paying dividends.
-They have confidence that the assessments will be conducted in a quality way.
+They have confidence that the assessments will be conducted in a quality way."

 The program has expanded and improved the assessment process.
 It’s expanded by conducting thousands of additional assessments, including: